ptrgags/pattern-spotting/patterns/circular-motion.md

 ## Frequency Conventions

-There are multiple conventions for frequency
+There are multiple conventions for frequency:

 - As an angular velocity (aka angular frequency): $\omega$, measured in radians/sec
 - As a linear frequency $f$ in cycles/sec (Hz).